tkhongsap/fastapi-image-generation/README.md

 The web interface is accessible at http://localhost:8000/.
 It provides a user-friendly way to:

 1. Enter prompts and generate images
-2. Upload and edit existing images
+2. Select models, size, and quality
-3. Create variations of images
+3. Generate multiple images at once
-4. Configure all image generation parameters
-5. Download or copy the generated images
+4. Download the generated images

 ## Project Structure